 Health Benefits of Potassium

-- Bone Heath: Some studies show that increasing consumption of foods rich in potassium can prevent osteoporosis.
+- Bone Health: Some studies show that increasing the consumption of foods rich in potassium can prevent osteoporosis.
 Therefore, eating high levels of potassium results in higher mineral density in bones, further strengthening and prolonging the life of your bones.

 - Blood Pressure: Studies show that increasing potassium intake reduces the risk of dying from cardiovascular disease.
 Potassium is helpful in reversing the role of sodium in rebalancing normal blood pressure.
 Thus, it acts as a vital component that maintains the normality of blood pressure in the human body.
 This further reduces the risk of heart disease and hypertension.
 In addition, Potassium has properties that help to decrease blood pressure by working to relieve the tension of blood vessels, which is one of the main causes of high blood pressure.

 - Normal Water Balance: Potassium regulates the water balance of the body and also maintains the body’s natural fluid levels.
 This is one of the greatest benefits of this mineral as body fluid level plays a crucial role in the performance of several functions.
 Potassium also maintains the pH balance of the body.

 - Nerve Impulses & Digestion: Potassium works with sodium in all cells including at nerve synapses to maintain or restore membrane potentials and to assist in metabolic processes.